databendlabs/databend/docs/doc/30-reference/30-sql/20-query-syntax/dml-select.md

 |      3 |
 +--------+

--- Use the NULLS LAST option to make the NULL values appear last in a descending order:
+-- Use the NULLS LAST option to make the NULL values appear last in descending order:

 SELECT number FROM t_null order by number DESC nulls last;
 +--------+